Andertume History, Family Crest & Coats of Arms

 Early Origins of the Andertume family

 The surname Andertume was first found in Lancashire from very ancient times, they being from the town of Anderton in that county, located north of Ince on the coast north of Liverpool.
 "This place gave name to a family which was seated here at an early period; it comprises about 800 acres, and has coal-mines, and good stone-quarries."

 One of the more famous branches held Euxton Hall at Euxton in Lancashire.
 "Over the portal, and also on two old chimneypieces in the house, are to be seen the arms of the Molyneuxs and Andertons quartered; William Anderton, Esq., having married Mary, daughter of the fifth viscount Molyneux.
 The ceilings of the entrance-hall and staircase, richly ornamented by Concillio, are in good preservation, and the mansion has been considerably altered and enlarged by William Ince Anderton, Esq., the present possessor."

-Important Dates for the Andertume family
+Early History of the Andertume family

 This web page shows only a small excerpt of our Andertume research.
 Another 58 words (4 lines of text) covering the years 1690, 1557, 1618, 1577, 1643, 1560, 1586, 1586, 1611, 1671, 1630, 1667, 1628, 1678, 1615, 1657, 1691, 1677, 1705, 1678, 1710, 1680, 1724, 1680, 1760, 1715 and 1760 are included under the topic Early Andertume History in all our PDF Extended History products and printed products wherever possible.